wabbajack-tools/mod-lists/phoenix-flavour/readme.md

 * I don't like Classic Sprinting Redone.
   * Yes, you can turn it back on if you want.
 * I don't like Undiscovered Means Unknown.
   * Yes, you can turn it back on if you want.
-* I don't like Subtle But Classless.
-  * Yes, you can turn it back on if you want.
 * All of the AllGUD and Dyndolod Outputs have two versions.
 Half will be disabled, half will be enabled.
 Which half depends on which profile you are using.
   * No, you shouldn't touch these.